 Energy efficiency and Lower maintenance needed

-EV battery is smart enough to give more output than your traditional dumb vehicles utilizing approximately 60 percent of fuel as compared to the later one which hardly utilizes 20% approx. Electric vehicles can help save billions on energy storage.
+EV battery is smart enough to give more output than your traditional dumb vehicles utilizing approximately 60 percent of fuel as compared to the latter one which hardly utilizes 20% approx. Electric vehicles can help save billions on energy storage.
 Another compelling reason to plunge on to EVs is that you need lower maintenance.
 Like its counterpart, it’s not always in a breakdown mood.

-Don’t suffocate lungs of nature
+Don’t suffocate the lungs of nature

 Light on your client’s pocket!